iorchard/burrito/docs/install_offline.rst

    control2                   : ok=19   changed=8    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
    control3                   : ok=19   changed=8    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0

-And each step has a verification process, so be sure to verify before proceeding to the next step.
+Each step has a verification process, so be sure to verify before proceeding to the next step.

 **Never proceed to the next step if the verification fails.**